 Corgi Husky Mix Colors

-As we mentioned earlier, the result of crossing one dog breed with another can be pretty unpredictable when it comes to what traits the resulting puppies will have.
+As we mentioned earlier, the result of crossing one dog breed with another can be pretty unpredictable.

 They may have a Husky “mask” and will most likely have white markings characteristic of both parents.